-The Cafe is a not-for-profit, festival catering provider, offering a varied menu of organic, vegan food, substantially run by a volunteer team.
+Buddhafield Cafe is a not-for-profit festival catering provider offering a varied menu of organic, vegan food, substantially run by a volunteer team.
 We operate as a Buddhist work-as-spiritual-practice environment at an annual programme of festivals, camping events and large retreats.
-We have a strong environmental ethic: we prefer to use bakers and organic veg suppliers local to the event we are attending; we use our own, custom built solar power rig and hot water heating system.
-The Cafe can also provide a sauna, showers, hot tubs, a cinema space, extra geodesic domes and parthenon tents.
+We have strong environmental ethics.
+We prefer to use bakers and organic veg suppliers local to the event we are attending, and we use our own custom-built solar power rig and hot water heating system.
+The Cafe can also provide a sauna, showers, hot tubs, a cinema space, extra geodesic domes and Parthenon tents.

-Applications to volunteer with the Buddhafield Cafe will be open again in 2023.
+Applications to volunteer with the Buddhafield Cafe at the Buddhafield Festival are open here

 Who We Are

-The Cafe began in the early nineties as a fundraising venture to cover the costs of taking a meditation teaching space to Glastonbury Festival.
-It’s grown into one of the largest festival cafés on the circuit, feeding hundreds of people a day on delicious freshly cooked, organic, vegan food and providing a welcoming haven of warmth and friendliness.
+Buddhafield Cafe began in the early nineties as a fundraising venture to cover the costs of taking a meditation teaching space to the Glastonbury Festival.
+It’s grown into one of the largest festival cafés on the circuit, feeding hundreds of people a day with delicious, freshly cooked, organic, vegan food and providing a welcoming haven of warmth and friendliness.

-Although a core team works for Buddhafield and the Cafe all year round, some people join us just for a season, but many dip in and out.
-Not everyone is a Buddhist or even aspires to be, but everyone contributes to the ethos of the Cafe.
+A core team works for Buddhafield and the Cafe all year round; some people join us just for a season, and many dip in and out.
+Not everyone is a Buddhist or even aspires to be, but everyone contributes to the cafe's ethos.

 Work As Practice

-Buddhism is not just something practiced at shrines or temples, it’s principles are routinely applicable to daily life.
-In the Cafe we encourage the development of awareness at work; mindful in actions, speech and thoughts, cultivating kindly and generous impulses.
-We encourage our team to meditate, reflect and discuss the Buddha’s teaching and examine how it applies to tasks at hand.
+Buddhism is not just something practised at shrines or temples; its principles are routinely applicable to daily life.
+In the Cafe, we encourage the development of awareness at work, mindful actions, speech, and thoughts, and cultivating kind and generous impulses.
+We encourage our team to meditate, reflect, and discuss the Buddha’s teaching and examine how it applies to the tasks at hand.

 Our ethical and environmental policies are a core part of our beliefs: to look after ourselves, those around us and our environment; to treat ourselves, each other and our world with the respect that they deserve, in the understanding that they are not separate.